 Investing After Retirement: Crash-Proofing Your Portfolio

 The best time to buy an umbrella is before it starts to rain.
-So even though I’m not predicting a major market crash anytime soon despite broad market volatility and a sell-off in hyper-growth stocks, it’s still important for all investors to have a crash contingency plan in place—especially if you’re a retiree who depends partly on your investment income to cover living expenses.
+So even though we don’t know if another sell-off is coming, it’s still important for all investors to have a crash contingency plan in place—especially if you’re a retiree who depends partly on your investment income to cover living expenses.